Vojan-Najov/s21_math/README.md

     - The function return the largest integral value less than or equal to x, expressed as a floating-point number.
   10. double s21_fmod(double x)
-    - The function compute the floating-point remainder of x / y .
+    - The function compute the floating-point remainder of x / y.
+  11. double s21_log(double x)
+    - The function compute the value of the natural logarithm of argument x.
   14. doube s21_sqrt(double x)
     - The function compute the non-negative square root of x.